Raphael-Dayan/Dayan/README.md

 # Dayan
-Hello world!
-Nice to meet you, my name is Raphael Dayan.
-I'm new to data science and github.
+My name is Raphael Dayan, I'm a business administration student that have a passion for data science.
 I will be sharing my work here.
-Stay tuned!
+Nice to meet you.